-- Seek and provide advanced professional development educational classes through the Education Fund for the Membership. - Seek additional educational funding from third-party alliances. - Provide local and on-the-road advanced professional development classes across the Province. - Approve advanced training applicable to Members seeking to obtain a Master or Instructor Cosmetologist Licence.
+- Seek and provide advanced professional development educational classes through the Education Fund for the Membership. - Seek additional educational funding from third-party alliances. - Provide local and on-the-road advanced professional development classes across the Province. - Approve advanced training and professional development applicable to Members seeking to obtain a Master or Instructor Cosmetologist Licence.